1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••|•••7•••home•••Contents Index

 strum pattern

 Once you can navigate the changes, you may wish to increase strum frequency to four strums per measure (Flat-Four Strum).
-When no chord is written above a measure, the musical convention is to continue playing the prior chord.
+When no chord is written above a measure, continue playing the prior chord.

 Practicing Chords

-First, your left-hand fingernails are trimmed as short as possible.
+First, trim your left-hand fingernails as short as possible.
 No amount of practice will overcome buzzes and muffled tones caused by long fingernails.

 If a chord is difficult to finger, spend time practicing the individual chord: